 The amaranth family (Amaranthaceae) includes the previously separate family of the beets and spinaches, the Chenopodiaceae.
 Amaranth is not related to the Graminae, the real grains.

-Amaranth seeds are also high in potassium, zinc, Vitamin B and E and can contain over 20% protein (depending on the variety).
+Amaranth seeds are also high in potassium, zinc, vitamins B and E and can contain over 20% protein (depending on the variety).

-You can find amaranth grain in health food stores in the form of amaranth flour and the popped seeds as amaranth cereal.
+You can find amaranth grain in health food stores or the health food aisles of supermarkets in the form of amaranth flour and the popped seeds as amaranth cereal.

 I never tried the flour (I don't cook or bake much, if at all).
 But I can tell you that amaranth cereal is delicious.

-Amaranth leaves are nutitionally similar to beets, Swiss chard and spinach, but are much superior.
 For example amaranth leaves contain three times more calcium and three times more niacin (vitamin B3) than spinach leaves.
-(Or twenty times more calcium and seven times more iron than lettuce, which simply isn't all that nutritious...).
+Or twenty times more calcium and seven times more iron than lettuce, which simply isn't all that nutritious.

 Amaranth is much closer genetically to its wild ancestors than our over developed and nutritionally depleted typical vegetables.
 Amaranth leaves are an excellent source of carotene, iron, calcium, protein, vitamin C and trace elements.